Krlier/SimpleProject/README.md

+# Team 5
+Team members: Alan C, Ashlynn H, Hunter T, and Kevin N This project was made for TCMG 412.
+The project is to: EDIT IN

 # Simple Project
  > This is a simple project to demonstrate how to build a simple Flask RESTful API with Docker-Compose.